 Take Steps to Protect Yourself After a Car Accident

 After a car accident, the first step is to seek the necessary medical treatment.
 Even if you feel fine, it is best that you see a doctor.
 Certain injuries can take weeks or months to manifest.
-If you wait to see a doctor, an insurance company can argue that you got injured in another way, not in the car accident.
+If you wait to see a doctor, an insurance company can argue that you got injured in another way, rather than in your car accident.

 However, you should know that in some cases, you may also seek compensation from the at-fault driver’s insurer.
-This is particularly effective if the crash resulted in permanent injuries, scarring and disfigurement, or the death of a loved one.
+This may be necessary if the crash resulted in permanent injuries, scarring and disfigurement, or the death of a loved one.

 Dealing with the Insurance Company

 As you speak to insurers, it is important to protect yourself.
-Answer questions truthfully, but do not provide information that is not requested.
+We generally advise that you answer questions truthfully, but do not provide information that is not requested.
 Do not say anything that casts blame on you.
 Do not downplay the extent of your injuries.
-You do not have to give a recorded statement if you do not want to; you can direct the insurance company to us.
+You do not have to give a recorded statement if you do not want to, as you can direct the insurance company to us.

 Your Lawyer Can Speak on Your Behalf

 An insurer may ask you to record or sign a statement, or the adjuster may offer you a fast monetary settlement.
-You should not record or sign anything or accept a check.
+You should not record or sign anything or accept a check without first speaking to an experienced car accident lawyer.
 You could be signing away your right to seek compensation that you deserve.

-Our Nassau County Car Accident Lawyers Fight Insurers for Your Full Compensation
+Our Long Island Car Accident Lawyers Will Fight for Your Full Compensation

-A dedicated Long Island car accident attorney can help you build and file a strong claim for compensation.
+A car accident attorney can help you build and file your claim for compensation.
 After an auto accident, it is important to preserve evidence and connect with a car accident attorney as soon as possible, particularly if you have been seriously injured.

-Our Long Island car accident lawyer will document your needs and losses.
+Our car accident lawyers in Long Island, NY will document your needs and losses.
 We are prepared to go to trial if necessary to get justice in your case.

-Connect with a Long Island car accident attorney from the Law Office of Cohen & Jaffe, LLP, now.
+Connect with a Long Island personal injury lawyer from the Law Office of Cohen & Jaffe, LLP, now.
 If you are unable to come to us, we can come to you.

 Seek Justice for Your Car Accident with the Law Office of Cohen & Jaffe, LLP

 At the Law Office of Cohen & Jaffe, LLP, our goal is to help you recover fair compensation following a car accident.
-A Long Island auto accident lawyer from our team can get started pursuing compensation on your behalf today.
+A Long Island car accident attorney from our team can get started pursuing compensation on your behalf today.

-To begin a free consultation with our law firm, call us at (516) 358-6900.
+To begin a free consultation with our law firm, call us today.
 We want to hear about your accident and determine how we can help.